Honoring World Breastfeeding Week (Tips for Improving Your Supply)

-Breastfeeding was a steep learning curve—one I wasn’t fully prepared for (truthfully, is any new mother fully prepared for it?).
+When I birthed my first baby in 2020, breastfeeding was a steep learning curve—one I wasn’t fully prepared for (despite taking lactation classes!).
 In the very beginning, the onslaught of physical discomfort was enough to consider an entirely different feeding path.
 Thankfully, these and this really helped.
 As did my lactation consultant.
 It took a month or so, but breastfeeding got easier.
 We found our groove.
-I had supply issues to start, but I increased my supply by consuming more complex carbs and healthy fats, adding this mix to my water, and nursing frequently.
+I had supply issues to start, but I increased my supply by consuming more calories (specifically, protein), adding this mix to my water, and nursing frequently.

 In honor of World Breastfeeding Week, it’s worth mentioning that while approximately 83% of U.S. infants are breastfed at birth, only 25% are still exclusively nursed by the time they’re six months old.
 More on that here.
 Sure, that decrease isn’t terribly surprising, but much of it is a symptom of unequal access to breastfeeding support, combined with persistent racial and ethnic disparities in breastfeeding.
 This, in part, was one of the reasons I went back to school to support postpartum women!
 From one mama to another, we have to do better.
 We can do better.